Daniel-Mietchen/events/data-science-in-climate-and-climate-impact-research.md

 # Citation

 Mietchen, Daniel, & Sarasua, Cristina.
 (2020, August).
 Multilingual Structured Climate Research Data in Wikidata - The Data Perspective.
 Zenodo. [http://doi.org/10.5281/zenodo.3994266](http://doi.org/10.5281/zenodo.3994266).

+# History

+The submission was co-authored by Cristina Sarasua from University of Zurich and submitted on 6 April 2020 before the extended deadline.
+On 20 April, I was notified of its acceptance.

 # Companion talk